 “Norovirus spreads easily and can cause diarrhea and vomiting.
 The best way to stop norovirus is proper hand washing, cleaning surfaces, and staying home when sick,” was the only information the Toledo-Lucas County Health Department provided with the info graphic.

 The health department tested “specimens” from the restaurant, according to WTOL-TV Channel 11, a CBS affiliate news station in Toledo.
 Three of the samples were positive for norovirus, WTOL reported.
-Health Commissioner Eric Zgodvnski said he expects Mama C’s to be closed for at least a few more days.
+Health Commissioner Eric Zgodzinski said he expects Mama C’s to be closed for at least a few more days.

 “I was texted Sunday morning about 2 a.m. or so that there was something going on.
-Monday morning, we came in and started the investigation and found out that, at this point in time, the investigation is looking to Mama C’s out in Maumee relative to a norovirus outbreak,” Zgodinski told WTOL-TV.
+Monday morning, we came in and started the investigation and found out that, at this point in time, the investigation is looking to Mama C’s out in Maumee relative to a norovirus outbreak,” Zgodzinski told WTOL-TV.